adrianburcea94/recipes/README.md

 * Comes with embedded HTTP servers like Jetty and Tomcat to test web applications
 * The integration of Spring Boot with the Spring ecosystem which includes Spring Data and Spring Security is easy.

+Our Spring Boot application follows a layered architecture in which each layer communicates with the layer directly below or above (hierarchical structure) it.
+There are four layers in Spring Boot are as follows:
+* Presentation Layer
+* Business Layer
+* Persistence Layer
+* Database Layer

 ### MongoDB
 * MongoDB is a document database used to build highly available and scalable internet applications.